QuickGlitch/HackathonChallenge/intentional_vulnerabilities.md

 ## File Upload Vulnerability

 As part of the reseller functionality, users can upload images for the products they want to resell.
 However, the image upload endpoint does not properly validate the uploaded files, allowing attackers to upload malicious files disguised as images.
-In this case a PHP web shell can be uploaded, enabling remote command execution on the server.
+In this example a PHP web shell can be uploaded, enabling remote command execution on the server.
 See the [file upload exploit documentation](attack-utils/file-upload/file-upload.md) for more details.